ManuelPeinado/RefreshActionItem/README.md

 RefreshActionItem
 =================

-An action bar item implementing a common pattern: initially a refresh button is shown, and when the button is clicked a background operation begins and the button turns into a progress indicator until the operation ends, at which point the button is restored to its initial state.
+An action bar item implementing the following common pattern: initially a refresh button is shown, and when the button is clicked a background operation begins and the button turns into a progress indicator until the operation ends, at which point the button is restored to its initial state.

-The progress indicator can be determinate or indeterminate.
-If the determinate mode is used, it is possible to choose between two styles: "wheel" and "pie".
+The progress bar displays how far the operation has processed.
+It is possible to choose between two styles: "wheel" and "pie".

+The progress bar can also be made indeterminate, just like the built-in <tt>ProgressBar</tt>.

-It is also possible to have the refresh button be invisible initially, which makes this action item behave like a replacement for the built-in indeterminate action bar progress indicator (with the benefit that with this action item the progress can be determinate).
+It is also possible to have the refresh button be invisible initially, which makes this action item behave like a replacement for the built-in indeterminate action bar progress indicator.

 The action item also supports adding a small badge that indicates that there is new data available.